Multiple Dirichlet Series and Shifted Convolutions: Introduction

-This idea had a profound impact on the field and was responsible for what was at that time the best progress toward the Ramanujan conjecture.
+This idea had a profound impact on the field and was responsible for what was, at that time, the best progress toward the Ramanujan conjecture.

-In 1965, \cite{S}, in a paper summing up progress in modular forms, Selberg introduced the notion of a shifted convolution.
-If $h$ is a positive integer, his shifted convolution was the series \be \sum_{m \ge 1} {a(m) \bar b(m+h) \over (2m+h)^{s+k-1}}. \ee Selberg mentioned that the meromorphic continuation of this could be obtained.
-(It converges locally normally for $\Re \, s >1$.)
+In 1965, in \cite{Se}, a paper summing up progress in modular forms, Selberg introduced the notion of a shifted convolution.
+If $h$ is a positive integer, his shifted convolution was the series \be \sum_{m \ge 1} {a(m) \bar b(m+h) \over (2m+h)^{s+k-1}}. \ee This series converges locally normally for $\Re \, s >1$ and Selberg mentioned that the meromorphic continuation of this could be obtained.
 He went on to remark: ``We cannot make much use of this function at the moment...".

 Since then it has been generally recognized that the analytic properties of series such as \eqref{S} play a very important role in estimating the size of certain shifted sums, such as

 and that these in turn play an important role in progress toward the Lindel\"of Hypothesis, that is, the bounding from above of automorphic $L$-series at points inside the critical strip.
 Good, in \cite{Gd1} and \cite{Gd2}, was the first to use the spectral expansion of \eqref{S} to demonstrate a polynomial bound in $s$ on vertical strips and provide an estimate of the second moment of the corresponding $L$-series.
 See \cite{LLY2} for a wider survey of this subject.